-That may shock you, but in these days of self-generated content people want to see authentic genuine content that they gain something from for free – they don’t want to be sold to or they switch off!
-The way to promote your brand isn’t through the content per se, it’s through using your brand’s logo as recognition that you have sponsored the film.
+That may surprise, I know, being a brand video producer and suggesting not selling your brand but in these days of self-generated content people want to see authentic genuine content – they don’t want to be sold too or they switch off!
+The way to promote your brand isn’t through the content, it’s through using your brand’s logo as recognition that you have sponsored the film.

 The content can be a story about something, a person, piece of news, information, entertainment, how some thing is made, these are all things people are interested in knowing through your video.

 Take Red Bull for example, the highly successful drinks company who are now as much a media brand as they are a drinks company.
 They started filming extreme sports and stunts (admittedly with their brand stuck somewhere on a helmet or athlete) with the theme of their slogan ‘Gives You Wings’ behind everything they did.
 There wasn’t a Red Bull can, or a model drinking it in sight.
 People watch the content because it’s highly entertaining.